 Courts of Saskatchewan

 About the Court

-The Court of Queen’s Bench consists of the Chief Justice and 32 other judges.
-Queen’s Bench judges are appointed by the federal government.
+The Court of King’s Bench consists of the Chief Justice and 32 other judges.
+King’s Bench judges are appointed by the federal government.

-The Justices assigned to the Family Law Division spend the majority of their time hearing matters within that Division, but they also hear other matters that come before the Court of Queen’s Bench.
+The Justices assigned to the Family Law Division spend the majority of their time hearing matters within that Division, but they also hear other matters that come before the Court.
 Similarly, the other Justices of the Court, on occasion, hear Family Law Division matters.